An MRI scan is an advanced imaging tool that helps doctors see detailed images inside the body.

 Your MRI Exam

 - A technologist will position you to get the best possible images of your body.
-The area that’s being imaged will be placed in the center of the magnet.
-Some exams require patients to go into the MRI machine head first, while others enter feet first.
+The area being imaged will be placed in the center of the machine.
+For certain exams, patients may need to enter the MRI machine headfirst, while for others, they may enter feet first.
 A plastic coil may be placed around the area of your body that will be imaged.
 The coil is a plastic framework that cradles the head, joint or body during the exam and helps us obtain better quality images.
-Depending on the type of exam that is ordered, you may need an MRI contrast material to further detect or diagnose potential abnormalities.
-If so, an IV will be used to administer the MRI contrast.
+The need for MRI contrast depends on the type of exam ordered by the healthcare provider.
+If required for better detection or diagnosis of potential abnormalities, an IV will be utilized to administer the MRI contrast.

 - Our MRI technologists have extensive experience in reducing patient stress, worry and anxiety during an MRI.
-We understand how important this imaging procedure is and we ensure patients are comfortable so the exam can be completed.
-If you require sedation for your MRI exam, please notify our team.
-A responsible adult driver must remain onsite to drive you home.
+We understand how important this imaging procedure is and we ensure patients are relaxed and comfortable for successful exam completion.
+Sedation is available during the scan however our team must be notified in advance.
+A responsible adult driver must stay onsite to drive you home afterward.

 - During the MRI, you will hear knocking or buzzing sounds from the machine.
 These sounds only last while images are being taken.
 Your technologist will communicate with you after each scan.
 Once the exam is complete, you can change into your clothes and you’ll be free to go.